eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    Create a I2CSoft object.

-   Here is an example of how to create a SD and read the CID.
+   Here is an example of how to create a I2CSoft obeject and scan the bus to find conected devices.

    .. code-block:: python